 Then as the market mania calmed down, those eighty customers started to plug in their new machines and qualify them for production.
 That’s when it began to get ugly.
 Once in the customer’s environment, these machines were simply incapable of meeting their yield specifications.
 They weren’t even close.
 Virtually none of EquipCo’s customers were able to put their machines into production.

 Customers were screaming.
 Some were so upset that they would not even let EquipCo’s service engineers on site.
 Others got fired for selecting EquipCo’s deposition system and failing to get their production lines up and running.
 For EquipCo, orders dried up like a Savannah watering hole in the summer.
 The once frenzied business came to a screeching halt.
 EquipCo was burning cash fast.
 If they didn’t solve this problem quickly, their days were numbered.

 Back at headquarters, EquipCo’s engineers figured out what went wrong.
 There was a fundamental flaw in the system’s source material distribution module.
-This flaw was missed during in-house testing because they didn’t use the exact source materials used by their customers.
+The engineers missed this flaw during in-house testing because they didn’t use the same source materials used by EquipCo’s customers.
 The good news was that they had a fix.
 The bad news was that the fix required replacing the entire module to the tune of $100,000 per machine.
 It was going to take $8M to make their customers whole. $8M that they didn’t have.

-So, the management team called an emergency meeting to figure out how to dig out of this hole.
-The meeting started with Bill, Vice President of Engineering, explaining in detail what went wrong, and his team’s solution to fix it.
+So, the management team called an emergency meeting to figure out how to climb out of this hole.
+The meeting started with Bill, Vice President of Engineering, explaining what went wrong and his team’s solution to fix it.
 When he got to the solution part, Bill let it slip that the fix will also boost the system’s throughput by 25%.

 “Wait!
 Do you mean the new source material distribution module will not only fix the installed base problem, but it will also improve the system throughput to 25% better than the original specification?”
 Max, EquipCo’s product manager, asked.